-- Community arts workers may be exposed to difficult or stressful situations, depending on the specific environments or particular groups they are working with.
+- You may be exposed to difficult or stressful situations, depending on the specific environments or particular groups you're working with.

 - Travel within the working day is usual if the role involves a lot of outreach work, either to local communities or around the region.

 - Opportunities for overseas travel may be possible but are limited.
-Funding for projects is often provided through sources such as the European Regional Development Fund and through grants from arts councils, but it is very much down to the individual to pursue these opportunities.
+Funding for projects is often provided through sources such as grants from arts councils, but you'll need to pursue these opportunities yourself.

 - teaching and education.